Most Famous Political Lobbyists and Advocates of the Taliban in the West

 Hamid Karzai

-Hamid Karzai was the President of Afghanistan from 2001 to 2014.
-He is from the Popalzai Durrani branch of the Pashtun ethnic group.
-Before becoming president, Karzai lived in the United States.
-His family owns several Afghan restaurants on the East Coast and in Chicago.
-James Risen of The New York Times and others reported that Hamid Karzai’s half-brother, Ahmed Wali Karzai, might have been involved in the Afghan drug trade, including opium and heroin.
-In 2011, Ahmed Wali Karzai was shot and killed by one of his security guards at his home in Kandahar, which raised concerns about instability in a city considered crucial to the Afghan conflict.
-[2] Karzai has called the Taliban his "discontent brothers" in various interviews and has asked for the release of Taliban prisoners, some of whom were detained for terrorism or murder.
-Many of these freed fighters later fought against Afghan government forces.
-His wealth is estimated to be several hundred million to several billion dollars and primarily consists of real estate and land in Afghanistan as well as abroad, such as in the United States.
-Additionally, he holds assets in various accounts overseas.
+Reports by James Risen of The New York Times and other journalists alleged that Karzai’s half-brother, Ahmed Wali Karzai, was involved in the Afghan drug trade, particularly in the trafficking of opium and heroin [2].
+In 2011, Ahmed Wali was shot and killed by one of his security guards at his home in Kandahar, an event that raised serious concerns about instability in a city considered vital to the Afghan conflict [3].
+Karzai has referred to the Taliban as his “discontent brothers” in several interviews and has repeatedly called for the release of Taliban prisoners, including some detained for terrorism or murder.
+Many of those released later returned to fighting against Afghan government forces.

 Zalmay